LD-devel/Invariant-Planning/README.md

 # Invaritant guided planning.

-This project is an experimental extension of OMTPlan  (https://github.com/fraleo/OMTPlan.git).
+This project is a work in progress extension of OMTPlan (https://github.com/fraleo/OMTPlan.git).